dtaivpp/ghdorker/README.md

 Search github for github dorks

 positional arguments:
-  search                What you would like to search (eg. repo, username, or organization)
+  search                The repo, username, or organization you would like to search

 optional arguments:
   -h, --help            show this help message and exit